UedaTakeyuki/view2/README.md

 ./hdc_autostart.sh --status
 ```

-You may see following sequence:
+You may see the following sequence:

 ```
 ● view.service - Take photos & Post to the monitor